keeks-mtl/petiole/testing.md

 - Add plant form validations work.
     - Latin & common name input validations work.
     - Plant url input requires an url.
-    - All radios require an option chosen
+    - All radios require an option chosen.
     - Suitable for checkboxes require at least one option picked.
 - Cancel button redirects to profile page.
 - Add plant button only works when the required fields are filled and then redirects to the profile page with a flash message that informs the user that they have successfully added the plant.

 #### Responsiveness Testing
 - On every screen size the form remains readable and properly spaced.